Scrivane/CI2024_lab2/README.md

 # CI2024_lab2
 lab2 ci
-Inside the code there are few comments that tells which alghoritms are used, the tsp doesn't improve when using EA alghoritm most of the times
+Inside the code there are few comments that tells which alghoritms are used, the tsp doesn't improve when using EA alghoritm most of the times , sometimes it gets stuck too